Homework 7

 # TODO: calculate likelihood for character 2 conditioned on variability

-like2cv = xxxx
+#like2cv = xxxx

-print('Mk model (edge lengths all %.1f, conditioning on variability):' % v)
+#print('Mk model (edge lengths all %.1f, conditioning on variability):' % v)

-print(' likelihood (char.
+#print(' likelihood (char.
 2) = %.5f' % like2cv)

-print(' log-likelihood (char.
+#print(' log-likelihood (char.
 2) = %.5f' % log(like2cv))

-module load python/3.8.1
+module load python

-Run the hw10.py script as follows:
+Run the hw7.py script as follows:

-python3 hw10.py
+python3 hw7.py

 The sitelike function

-, is a list of 4 numbers representing the number
+The first argument,same_list, is a list of 4 numbers representing the number

 of edges (of the 5 total) in which the state is the same